madebykind/madebykind-v3/content/blog/first-steps.md

 author: mat
 draft: false
 unlisted: true
-description: In my previous post ​I announced Kind's resolutions for 2017 and we're already making progress.
+description: In my previous post I announced Kind's resolutions for 2017 and we're already making progress.
 toc: false
 featured: false
-intro: In my previous post ​I announced Kind's resolutions for 2017 and we're already making progress.
+intro: In my previous post I announced Kind's resolutions for 2017 and we're already making progress.
 ---
 As for our other resolutions, we’ve been working hard on calculating our carbon footprint (the first step towards carbon neutrality) and implemented training and conference budgets for our team.